-The Level 3 Diplomas (National Extended Certificates) we offer qualify for points on the 'UCAS Tariff' for entry into higher education, in the same way that A Level qualifications do.
-A wealth of BTEC/WJEC subjects can be taken alongside A Level courses;

-these courses usually consist of around 50% coursework.
+These Level 3 courses (National Extended Certificates/ Diplomas) qualify for points on the 'UCAS Tariff' for entry into higher education, in the same way that A Level qualifications do.
+BTEC/CTEC/WJEC subjects can be taken alongside A Level courses; these courses usually consist of around 50% coursework.
 Work is assessed throughout the course, which means students can keep improving and do not need to rely solely on exam results at the end of the 2 years.